Self Education Tax Deductions Guide

 - Did your study lead to a formal qualification such as a certificate, diploma or university degree?

 - Did you incur the expenses in the same financial year you’re trying to claim deductions?

 Here are some examples.
-In each case it is assumed you are paying for the course and related costs yourself, and you are incurring the costs in the same financial year you wish to claim your self-education tax deductions.
+In each case, it is assumed you are paying for the course and related costs yourself, and you are incurring the costs in the same financial year you wish to claim your self-education tax deductions/tax returns.

 You have been working as an educator in a child care facility and now want to pursue a bigger role.
 You decided to study the Diploma of Early Childhood Education and Care to advance your career in early childhood education.

 This course is an upgrade of the Certificate III in Early Childhood Education, which is the qualification you use for your current employment as an early childhood educator.
 This course will help you develop skills you can use to be better at your current job.
 Diploma qualified educators typically get paid a higher income than Certificate III qualified educators even when employed in the same role.

 You should be able to claim your training and other study expenses as deductions because:

 - You were engaged in formal work during your training.

 - The course is directly related to your current work and will increase your income in this role.